yf10945/cscc09-project/README.md

 -   WebRTC for karaoke rooms

--   Adding comments for a song under a certain timestamp
+-   Add comments for a song under a certain timestamp

 Technology that we will use for building the app and deploying it
 -----------------------------------------------------------------